jpype-project/jpype/doc/userguide.rst

 When providing Java package, classes, methods, and field to Python, occasionally there are naming conflicts.
 For example if one has a method called ``with`` then it would conflict with the Python keyword ``with``.
-Whereever this occures, JPype renames the offending symbol with a trailing underbar.
-Java symbols with a leading or trailing underbars are consider to be privates and may not appear in the JPype wrapper entirely with the exception of package names.
+Wherever this occurs, JPype renames the offending symbol with a trailing under bar.
+Java symbols with a leading or trailing under bars are consider to be privates and may not appear in the JPype wrapper entirely with the exception of package names.